jcgraybill/jcgraybill.github.io/index.markdown

 **Play it costs money to be alive** [:arrow_right:](/it-costs-money)

 ### OpenSearch
-:mag: I led the initiative to create [OpenSearch](https://opensearch.org/), a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
-I'm no longer involved with this project, but both Elasticsearch and OpenSearch are great software.
+:mag: I led the project to create [OpenSearch](https://opensearch.org/), a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
+I'm no longer involved with OpenSearch, but both it and Elasticsearch are great software.
+Use them!
 [Source code](https://github.com/opensearch-project) on GitHub.

 **Try OpenSearch**